Evolution of localized pulses in the defocusing modified Korteweg-de Vries equation theory: Analytical and Numerical Solutions: Comparison and Discussion

 where the sign represents a ``positive'' and ``negative'' initial pulse, respectively.
-This choice of the initial distribution is convenient for comparing with the analytical theory since, in this case, the wave breaking leads to the quasi-simple DSWs with the pattern of the Riemann invariants shown in Fig.~\ref{fig2}(a).
 Actually, the transformation $u^2(x,t) \rightarrow r(x,t)$ shows that both positive and negative initial pulses are described by the same solution in terms of the Riemann invariants.
+This choice of the initial distribution simplifies calculations and it is convenient for comparing with the analytical theory since, in this case, the wave breaking leads to the quasi-simple DSWs with the pattern of the Riemann invariants shown in Fig.~\ref{fig2}(a).
+Consideration of a more involved general case corresponding to Figs.~\ref{fig2}(b,c) is relegated to Appendix~\ref{app:general_case}.